mdashx/pangea-poker-frontend/mockup/notes.md

-Okay, I'm trying to place the seats at the poker table, and I'm writing a script to calculate points and write out CSS, so I can easily change things, if for instance the center point of the table or size of the table image changes, or if we need more or less seats, etc.
+Okay, I'm trying to place the seats at the poker table, and I'm writing a script to calculate points and write out CSS, so I can easily change things, if for instance the center point of the table or nnsize of the table image changes, or if we need more or less seats, etc.
 Trying to place the seats by putting in the x,y coordinates for each seat manually is a pain in the ass.

 So from the equation of an ellipse, I've got: